• Skip to primary navigation

 There are two ways to add juiciness to wild game meat like deer and elk.
 One way is by cooking it in a high quality fat like rendered lard, or bacon fat.
 Another way is by adding an acidic liquid directly to the ground meat.
 If you are struggling with venison that seems extra lean or has a 'gamey' flavor, try this!

-• 6 hamburger buns, we love sourdough, brioche or ciabatta
+• 6 hamburger buns: We love to use a sourdough, ciabatta or brioche bun

 • 12 slices Cheddar cheese

-• 1 teaspoon apple cider vinegar or lemon juice or balsamic vinegar
+• 1 teaspoon apple cider vinegar: Or another acid like lemon juice or balsamic vinegar

 • Cut the bacon strips in half.
 Cook them in the cast-iron skillet until done.
 Remove the bacon from the skillet, but leave the rendered bacon fat.